The Best Studio Microphones under $300 – Updated 2019

 You will quickly notice that there are a few things to consider before you purchase your studio microphone.
 Two of your biggest concerns will be the microphone type and the polar pattern.

-What to consider before buying your studio microphone.
+What to consider before buying your home studio microphone?

 Regarding the features of a good quality studio microphone, the selection criteria are pretty clear.